peschue/ai4eu-sudoku/README.md

 The protobuf files to upload are in directory `acumos/`.

+For example to onboard the ASP Solver:

+* registry: cicd.ai4eu-dev.eu
+* port: 7444
+* image: sudoku/ai4eu
+* tag: aspsolver-1.0
+* protobuf file (press upload!): acumos/asp.proto

 Finally, once the model is "on-boarded" the category needs to be set in "My Models" -> select model -> "Manage Model" -> "Publish to Marketplace" -> "Model Category".
 (You can ignore error message about author name, you can choose "Data Transformer" and "Scikit-learn" for all models.)

+## Assemble, Save, and Validate Solution

+See the video.

+## Download Solution Package

+See the video.

+## Deploy in a kubernetes environment

 # Development Documentation